The Government Procurement Review: Switzerland

 - Flexible and modern procurement instruments were introduced in the revised federal law, such as the possibility of concluding framework agreements or study contracts, as well as competitions.
-With respect to modern technologies, the law provides for electronic auctions and the electronic processing of award procedures.
+With regard to modern technologies, the law provides for electronic auctions and the electronic processing of award procedures.

 - Legal protection on procurement proceedings will be harmonised across the federal and cantonal levels (e.g., the appeal period for awards will be 20 days at both federal and cantonal level).